irfanim/ML_ZoomCamp/README.md

-# Mid-Term Project
+# Problem description
-## Heart Failure Prediction - 12 clinical features por predicting death events.
+## Heart Failure Prediction - 12 clinical features for predicting death events.

 Cardiovascular diseases (CVDs) are the number 1 cause of death globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worlwide.